- City, State

 Contact your state’s long-term care ombudsman to see if any complaints have been filed against an assisted living facility.

 An assisted living facility is a senior housing facility that provides housing, personal care, and limited healthcare to seniors.
 Assisted living residents typically need support in daily activities, but are in good to moderate health overall.

 According to the 2009 Overview of Assisted Living, 59% are private for profit, 12.6% are publicly held for profit, 25.7% are non-profit, and 1.3% are government sponsored.

 Most assisted living facilities are free standing.
-Some share a campus with hospitals, nursing homes and other advanced care facilities; and some are on the campuses of independent living facilities and other senior housing communities.
+Some share a campus with hospitals, nursing homes and other advanced care facilities and some are on the campuses of independent living facilities and other senior housing communities.

 Currently there is no federal regulation on assisted care.
-Instead, the quality of care and facilities is regulated by state, county and local governments.
+Instead, the quality of care and facilities is regulated by state, country and local governments.
 This is a reason for the lack of a ubiquitous definition of what assisted living entails.

 The Fair Housing Act of 1988 prevents discrimination based on race, disability, and familial status.
 However, it allows senior housing communities to discriminate by age to help ensure the availability of affordable housing for seniors.